The Linera banner

 Selecting a Wallet

-The private state of a wallet is conventionally stored in a file wallet.json, while the state of its the corresponding node are stored in a file linera.db.
+The private state of a wallet is conventionally stored in a file wallet.json, while the state of its node is stored in a file linera.db.

 To switch between wallets, you may use the --wallet and --storage options of the linera tool, e.g. as in linera --wallet wallet2.json --storage rocksdb:linera2.db.